ryanallen/dharma/docs/collection-1-words-of-the-buddha--kangyur/volume-1-discipline--vinayavastu/book-1-going-forth--pravrajyavastu/README.md

 [^92]: "Knowledge of the three" (tisṛṇāṃ vidyā, Tib. rig pa gsum) refers to the three higher knowledges (tisro vidyāḥ) of an [arhat](../../../../GLOSSARY.md#arhat): recollection of previous lives, divine eye, and exhaustion of the [defilements](../../../../GLOSSARY.md#defilements)—the three knowledges attained upon awakening.

 [^93]: "Three stains" (trīṇi kleśāḥ, Tib. dri ma gsum) refers to the three root [defilements](../../../../GLOSSARY.md#defilements) of desire (rāga), aversion (dveṣa), and confusion (moha), which constitute the fundamental sources of suffering in [saṃsāra](../../../../GLOSSARY.md#saṃsāra).

+[^94]: Dreadlocked fire-worshippers, or Jaṭilas, were early converts of the [Buddha](../../../../GLOSSARY.md#buddha).
+Many were said to have converted en masse after the [Buddha](../../../../GLOSSARY.md#buddha) delivered the "Fire Sermon" (Pali Ādittapariyāya Sutta) to [Kāśyapa](../../../../GLOSSARY.md#kāśyapa) and his followers at [Uruvilvā](../../../../GLOSSARY.md#uruvilvā).
+See the Saṅghabhedavastu (Tib. dge 'dun dbyen gyi gzhi) for the Mūlasarvāstivādin account of their conversion.